Torrance Transit Center

 The Torrance Transit Center (officially the Mary K. Giordano Regional Transit Center) is a bus station in Torrance that serves as the city's transport hub.
 It opened on June 9, 2023.

 FlixBus announced plans to service the center as of March 6, 2025.

 Future plans for the transit center include light rail service.
-The transit center is located adjacent to the Harbor Subdivision, a freight rail line which is proposed as the route of the C Line Extension.
-The C Line Extension is expected to be completed by 2036.
+The transit center is located adjacent to the Harbor Subdivision, a freight rail line which is proposed as the route of the K Line Extension to Torrance.
+The K Line Extension to Torrance is expected to be completed by 2036.

 History

 The previous bus hub in Torrance, located at the Del Amo Fashion Center, ceased operation in 2005.
 Design and contracting of the new facility was rebooted in 2013 as initial designs did not adequately facilitate riders' needs.
 Ground was broken for the station in 2018.
 The transit center held a grand opening "open house" on June 9, 2023.
 Two days later, on June 11, Torrance Transit underwent a service-wide change in which Lines 1, Rapid 3, 4X, 5, 6, and 10 started servicing the new transit center.